-- Cost of family and one’s own health (heightened now due to COVID-19)
+- Cost of family and one’s health (heightened now due to COVID-19)

-The average person hoping to make their entry into domain investing would likely have to invest $3K-$5K at minimum to attend an in-person domain conference in Austin or Las Vegas — not to mention tallying up the cost of having commenced buying domains.
+The average person hoping to enter domain investing would likely have to invest $3K-$5K at minimum to attend an in-person domain conference in Austin or Las Vegas — not to mention tallying up the cost of having commenced buying domains.

-Without having a single domain sale or a few consecutive months of domain sales, investing to attend a physical conference seems a bit risky, to say the least, and even more risky if not a single domain has been sold to date.
+Without a single domain sale or a few consecutive months of domain sales, investing in attending a physical conference seems a bit risky, to say the least, and even riskier if not a single domain has been sold.
 Sure, a variety of people can meet at an in-person conference, but nothing truly can ever compare to an in-person interaction.

-For investors, developers, brokers, resellers and mainstream industry professionals, were shoo-ins by default because we’ve found a consistent, profitable model of some sort that allows us to attend.
+Investors, developers, brokers, resellers, and mainstream industry professionals were shoo-ins by default because we’ve found a consistent, profitable model of some sort that allows us to attend.

-But when speaking of newcomers or those persons outside of the domain industry, an affordable virtual conference — in this case free for newcomers and $59 for everyone else — is more than doable for a larger demographic and population spanning the globe.
-Socioeconomic status often limits a large percentage of the global participants from attending an in-person or physical conference.
+But when speaking of newcomers or those persons outside of the domain industry, an affordable virtual conference — in this case, free for newcomers and $59 for everyone else — is more than doable for a larger demographic and population spanning the globe.
+Socioeconomic status often limits many global participants from attending an in-person or physical conference.

-In my opinion, NamesCon could truly capture lightening-in-a-bottle should it capitalize on an ongoing virtual platform, a physical experience, and a combination of the two as a hybrid conference experience.
+In my opinion, NamesCon could truly capture lightning-in-a-bottle should it capitalize on an ongoing virtual platform, a physical experience, and a combination of the two as a hybrid conference experience.
 Let’s explore.

-Even days after the event, the NamesCon online platform was still buzzing with posts and chat messages from newly made friends as well as those of old.
+Even days after the event, the NamesCon online platform was still buzzing with posts and chat messages from newly made friends and those of old.